asma675/Google-Chrome-Built-in-AI-Challenge-2025---Oct-31-2025/README.md

-# 🧠 Word Explainer – Chrome Extension
+# 🧠 Word Explainer and Rewriter – Chrome Extension
 Created for the Google Chrome Built-in AI Challenge 2025

 ---